-Six major planning efforts are coordinated with this effort:
+Five major planning efforts are coordinated with this effort:

 - Portland Barbur Concept Plan

 - Sherwood Town Center Plan

 - Tigard High Capacity Transit Land Use Plan

 - Linking Tualatin

-- Southwest Corridor Transit Alternatives Analysis
+- Southwest Corridor Transit Alternatives Analysis.

-- Southwest Corridor Transportation Plan, focused on supporting transit and land use.

 The project partners have defined a set of potential investments that support land use, transportation, and community-building goals in the corridor - a shared investment strategy - to implement the shared Southwest corridor vision.
-The policies and projects are aimed at supporting development that is consistent with the local communities' aspirations for key places in the corridor.
+The policies and projects are all aimed at supporting development that is consistent with the local communities' aspirations for key places in the corridor.